zhichunguo/ZhichunGuo/content/publication/Eland/index.md

 ---
-title: 'Few-shot Graph Learning for Molecular Property Prediction'
+title: 'Action sequence augmentation for early graph-based anomaly detection'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Tong Zhao
+  - Bo Ni
+  - Wenhao Yu
   - Zhichun Guo
-  - Chuxu Zhang
-  - Wenhao Yu
-  - John Herr
-  - Olaf Wiest
+  - Neil Shah
   - Meng Jiang
-  - Nitesh V. Chawla

 # Author notes (optional)
 # author_notes: